mohamed-halemo/mohamed-halemo/README.md

 About
 -----
-My name is mohamed abdelhalem. software engineer; Student at cairo university; AI, Loves using AI to solve real world problems , Loves automating tasks and working with data in general.
+My name is mohamed abdelhalem. software engineer; Gradute from cairo university; AI, Loves using AI to solve real world problems , Loves automating tasks and working with data in general.

 Languages and Tools
 -------------------